 Learn more about acupuncture and fertility here.

-In medical terms, anyone over 35 years old is automatically labeled as having a "geriatric" pregnancy (also referred to as "advanced maternal age").
+In medical terms, anyone over 35 years old is automatically labeled as having a "geriatric" pregnancy.
+This may also be referred to as "advanced maternal age."

-One very important thing to remember is that this is mainly a label.
+While this term is admittedly archaic and can feel a bit offensive, the most important thing to remember is that this is just a medical label.

 Explore articles, guides, videos and other resources to get familiar with the world of infertility, read patient success stories and get support for pregnancy after fertility treatment.